Immunity from prosecution (international law): Cases of overlap

-When a person leaves office who is under a personal immunity and has committed a criminal act covered also by functional immunity, the personal immunity is removed, as usual.
+When a person who is under personal immunity and has committed a criminal act covered also by functional immunity leaves office, the personal immunity is removed, as usual.

 That is what happened in the Augusto Pinochet case before the House of Lords.
-Senator Pinochet was able to be extradited to face only charges not under functional immunity and meeting the separate tests for extradition, under English law.
+Senator Pinochet was able to be extradited to face only charges not subject to functional immunity and that met the separate tests for extradition, under English law.

-In 2024, the European Court of Human Rights ruled against the country of Turkey for a house search and the arrest and detention of a United Nations judge, despite the judge having diplomatic immunity.
+In 2024, the European Court of Human Rights ruled against Turkey over a house search and the arrest and detention of a United Nations judge, despite the judge's diplomatic immunity.

 Judicial Immunity in International Law

 Judicial immunity, understood differently from the traditional sense in the international law context, refers to the (de facto & de jure) protection given to judges and judicial officers from being sued or prosecuted for actions they have performed as part of their role as a judge adjudicating international disputes.
 This principle ensures that judicial independence is not compromised and the integrity of judicial decisions is protected.
-In international legal sense, it applies to judges of international courts, tribunals and other judicial organs, like the International Court of Justice (ICJ), International Criminal Court (ICC) and tribunals of like nature (which includes IRMCT).
-This immunity protects these judges from legal action in other jurisdictions while carrying out their functions in official capacity.
+In an international legal sense, it applies to judges of international courts, tribunals and other judicial organs, like the International Court of Justice (ICJ), International Criminal Court (ICC) and tribunals of like nature, such as the International Residual Mechanism for Criminal Tribunals (IRMCT).
+This immunity protects these judges from legal action in other jurisdictions while carrying out their functions in an official capacity.